Allen Central High School: Mascot and flag scandals

-For the past 34 years, the school has displayed symbols of the Confederate States of America.
+Since the school's opening, the school has displayed symbols of the Confederate States of America.
 A Confederate flag was displayed in the school gymnasium as recently as January 2007, and the school mascot is a Confederate soldier who, as of late 2006, appeared on a sign at the entrance to the school.
 A nearby courtyard has blue brick forming the Cross of St. Andrew, and a mural in the lobby shows a rebel soldier carrying the flag on horseback.
 Other images of rebel soldiers and Confederate flags cover the same walls.
 The images have stoked controversy, since many consider them to be racist symbols, whether in Floyd County, in Kentucky, and elsewhere, although there is also support in the county for retaining the symbols.

 Allen Central adopted the school flag and mascot in 1972, when four other schools were consolidated to form the high school.
 Students formed a committee and chose the mascot.
 The four previous schools and their mascots were the Maytown Wildcats, the Garrett Black Devils, the Wayland Wasps and the Martin Purple Flash.